EliYakubov7/All-The-Way-To-Million/README.md

 ## About the project:

 - This is my third project in Android Studio
+- The main purpose of the application is to enrich your knowledge
+- The project uses : Count Down Timer, Fragments, Firebase, Media Player, Rand Functions
 - The app supports one language : Hebrew

 ## About the game: